@sustainpsu

 Campus Dining’s menu website features special diet indicators (meatless, vegan, contains pork, halal friendly, gluten friendly), as well as full menus, allergen information, calorie content and other nutritional information.

-6) Does Penn State provide access on food security and sustainable agriculture and aquaculture knowledge, skills or technology to local farmers and food producers?2022-11-12T14:17:13-05:00
+7) Does Penn State provide access on food security and sustainable agriculture and aquaculture knowledge, skills or technology to local farmers and food producers?2024-11-07T11:23:00-05:00

-Access to knowledge, skills, or technology about food security, sustainable agriculture, and sustainable aquaculture is provided by Penn State to local farmers and food producers through:
+Yes, Penn State University provides access to knowledge, skills, or technology about food security, sustainable agriculture, and sustainable aquaculture to local farmers and food producers through:

-Access to university facilities for local farmers and food producers includes:
+Yes, Penn State provides access to university facilities for local farmers and food producers that includes:

-University Dining purchases products from local, sustainable sources.
+Yes, Penn State University Dining prioritizes purchases products from local, sustainable sources.

-The Live On site showcases a list of all the initiatives undertaken by Penn State’s Housing and Foods department including “hyper-local” food features sourced from the student farm, the creamery on campus, and from the university meat labs.
+The Penn State Food Services site showcases a list of all the initiatives undertaken by Penn State’s Housing and Foods department including “hyper-local” food features sourced from the student farm, the creamery on campus, and from the university meat labs.

 Prioritization of local foods has resulted in 18% of all food purchase coming from local or Pennsylvania suppliers.